June 8, 2010

 And they don’t know it.

-This blog post originally appeared at blogs.bible.org/tapestry/sue_bohlin/a_new_look_at_twilight_different_conclusion
+This blog post originally appeared at blogs.bible.org/engage/sue_bohlin/a_new_look_at_twilight_different_conclusion